Colorado stuns Cal 20-13 in overtime to win Sanford's debut – KION546

 Longhetto was good from 34 yards as time expired in the fourth quarter to send the game to overtime.
 The Bears won the toss and chose to start out on defense.

-The Buffs (1-5, 1-2) were setting up for Cole Becker’s 40-yard field goal in the extra period when a prolonged review showed that Lemonious-Craig’s right cleat was down just before he was shoved out of bounds by cornerback Collin Gamble.
+The Buffs (1-5, 1-2) were setting up for Cole Becker’s 40-yard field goal in the extra period when officials stopped the game for a prolonged review that showed Lemonious-Craig’s right cleat was down just before he was shoved out of bounds by cornerback Collin Gamble.

+“I had no idea” the call would be reversed, Sanford said.
+“I thought it was clearly out of bounds.”

+“I knew I was in,” Lemonious-Craig insisted.
+“I got up and told the ref, ‘C’mon, give it to me, please.’”

-Instead, Becker lined up for the extra point and gave Colorado its biggest lead at 17-10.
+He didn’t, but the replay official did.
+So, Becker lined up for the extra point instead, which gave Colorado its biggest lead at 17-10.

-The game was marred by an injury to Buffaloes running back Deion Smith, who was strapped to a body board and carted off the field early in the fourth quarter after he appeared to be knocked unconscious by a big fumble-forcing hit from Gamble after a catch in the right flat.

-Outside linebacker Xavier Carlton recovered the loose football while Smith lay on the field.
-Several of Smith’s temmates gathered around him but Cal’s medical staff, which was closest to him, shooed them away as they rushed to stabilize his head and neck.
-Play was halted for several minutes and the entire Buffaloes team gathered around as he was being treated.
+Smith got hurt on a big fumble-forcing hit from Gamble after a catch in the right flat early in the fourth quarter.
+Outside linebacker Xavier Carlton recovered the loose football and the Bears tied it at 10 after play resumed.

 The only scoring in the first half came on Becker’s 31-yard field goal with four minutes left in the second quarter following a penalty that wiped out Jordan Tyson’s 11-yard touchdown catch from Owen McCown.

-Shrout replaced McCown on Colorado’s fourth possession after halftime and drove the Buffaloes to their first touchdown, a 1-yard run by Anthony Hankerson with 14:25 remaining that gave CU a 10-7 lead.
+Shrout replaced McCown, who was ailing from a hit to his abdomen, midway through the second half and drove the Buffaloes to their first touchdown, a 1-yard run by Hankerson with 14:25 remaining that gave CU a 10-7 lead.

-The big play on the drive was Jordan Tyson’s 37-yard heave to Lemonious-Craig on a trick play.

 J. Michael Sturdivant’s diving 14-yard touchdown catch from Plummer had put the Bears up 7-3 with 5:49 left in the third quarter.